aauss/internal-coherence-maximization/README.md

 pip install .
 ```

 This repo requires access to [Hyperbolic AI](https://www.hyperbolic.ai), which offers API access to Llama-3.1-405B.
-Save your API key into a .env file like that
+Save your API key into a .env file like this

 ```bash
 echo "HYPERBOLIC_API_KEY=<your_api_key_here>" > .env